z33bs/multi-agent-deep-RL-solves-tennis/REPORT.md

 ## Results

 Figure below shows a plot of the score over time.
-The network performed extremely well, first exceeding an average score of 0.5 before 2800 episodes.
-The network continued to improve with further training, achieving a maximum average of 3.6 by episode 3800.
+The network performed extremely well, first exceeding an average score of 0.5 at 3600 episodes.
+The network continued to improve with further training, achieving a maximum average of 3.6.
 Training appeared to plateau at this point, but remained stable which I am happy about.

 ![score over time](md.assets/score.png)